 The Fall Open Enrollment Period (October 15-December 7) each year is a chance for people with Medicare to review their Medicare options and think about their health and drug coverage for the coming year.
 When considering your drug coverage for next year, it’s important to keep in mind what drug costs are going to be next year, and what you should expect to pay in the different phases of Part D drug coverage.
 Remember, if you have drug assistance through Extra Help or a State Pharmaceutical Assistance Program (SPAP), these costs may be different for you.

-At the start of each year, you will be in the deductible phase.
-The Part D deductible phase is when you have to pay the full cost of your medication up to a certain limit before your plan begins paying part of the costs.
+At the start of each year, you will begin in the deductible phase.
+The Part D deductible phase is when you have to pay the full cost of your medications up to a certain limit before your plan begins paying part of the costs.
 Deductible amounts vary by plan; some plans have no deductible, and some have the full amount.
-A Part D deductible cannot be more than $325 in 2013.
+A Part D deductible cannot be more than $310 in 2014.

 After spending a pre-determined amount in total drug costs ($2,850 in 2014), you reach the coverage gap, where you need to pay more for your medications.
 During the coverage gap you will have to pay 47.5 percent for most brand name drugs and 72 percent for generic drugs.
 This coverage gap is slowly closing because of the health reform law.
 The doughnut hole will close completely by 2020 when you will typically pay no more than 25 percent for your drugs at anytime during the year after you've met your deductible.